kencodest/Fun_Projects/Sophie/README.md

-Meet Sophie!
+# title(){return this.options.title||this.options.name}

 ## Supporting Scrimba

-Since 2017, Scrimba has created over 20 free courses on Scrimba, and theye're going to continue launching free courses.
-But to pay their bills, they have to charge once in a while.
+Since 2017, we have created over 20 free courses on Scrimba, and we're going to continue launching free courses.
+But to pay our bills, we have to charge once in a while.
 So if you've ever wanted to "give back" to Scrimba, you can do that by buying
-	one of their paid courses
+	one of our paid courses

 - [Become a professional React developer](https://scrimba.com/course/greact)
 - [The Responsive Web Design Bootcamp](https://scrimba.com/course/gresponsive)